 Vojvodić Sonja

 I graduated in Czech Language and Music Pedagogy from the University of Zagreb (2019).
-During my studies, I completed two semesters on Erasmus exchange at the Faculty of Arts, Charles University, and attended two Summer Schools of Slavic Studies (Brno, České Budějovice).
+During my studies, I completed two Erasmus exchange semesters at the Faculty of Arts, Charles University, and attended two Summer Schools of Slavonic Studies (Brno, České Budějovice).
 Since 2019, I have been actively involved in teaching Czech as a foreign language at various proficiency levels.
-Since 2021, I have been teaching at Czech Studies (Faculty of Arts, Charles University) and at the Language and Professional Training Institute (Charles University).
+Since 2021, I have been teaching at Czech Studies (Faculty of Arts, Charles University) and at the Institute for Language and Preparatory Studies (Charles University).

 I have a strong interest in pedagogy, language structure, and intonation.
 I bring joy to the classroom.